Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/08-dsp-library/README.md

 ![Vitis Analyzer Array](images/DSPLib_tutorial_part_3_Vitis_Analyzer_Array.png)

 Selecting the **Trace** option on the navigation bar now shows the channel filter tiles ((18,0) through (22,0)) almost fully occupied with processing the data; the computational load between the channel filter's constituent engines now matching that of the halfband filter (23,0).
 The design now completes in 8 iterations in ~20 microseconds, compared to ~43.

+Note: Please ensure that when using trace view, you examine the waveform within the 0 to 25 us range.

 ![Vitis Analyzer Trace](images/DSPLib_tutorial_part_3_Vitis_Analyzer_Trace.png)